 If a student has less than a cumulative 3.0 GPA, he/she/they is placed on academic probation for a period of one semester.
 If the student fails to achieve a 3.0 cumulative grade point average at the end of the academic probation semester, he or she is suspended from the College.

-NOTE: Due to the COVID-19 Pandemic, students have the option to request that their grade(s) be changed to P/NC (Pass/No Credit) for the Winter 2020 and Fall 2020 semesters.
-Please see the Pass/No Credit – Winter 2020 and Pass/No Credit – Fall 2020 policies for more details.
+NOTE: Due to the COVID-19 Pandemic, students have the option to request that their grade(s) be changed to P/NC (Pass/No Credit) for the Winter 2020, Fall 2020, and Winter 2021 semesters.
+Please see the Pass/No Credit – Winter 2020 and Pass/No Credit – 2020 – 2021 Academic Year policies for more details.

 Policy Table of Contents

 Students who do not meet the College’s academic standards will be notified, by the Registrar, in writing via a letter sent to the preferred address on file.
 This letter will provide information about the requirements for students placed on academic probation or the process for readmission if the student has been suspended from the College.

 Academic Probation Policy

 Students, who fail to meet the 3.0 cumulative grade point average requirement, are placed on academic probation for one semester.
 Students on academic probation will be required to follow an Academic Success Plan.
 Students who do not exit academic probation status at the end of the subsequent semester will be suspended from the College.

 Appeal Process for Academic Suspension

 Students may appeal their academic suspension from the College by submitting an appeal letter to the Registrar.
 Appeals should be based on circumstances beyond the student’s control such as, injury or illness, death of a relative, or other special circumstances.
 The appeal must explain the failure to make satisfactory progress and what has changed that will allow satisfactory progress in the future.